Awae-cards/Cansat-Satellite/README.md

-The code is divided into two part (2 NodeMCU).
-One of them acts as a cansat-satellite and the other as a ground station
+The code for this project is divided into two parts (2 NodeMCU).
+One acts as a cansat-satellite and the other as a ground station.